reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 * PUT /hyperty/dataobject/:data_object_url

-Possible HTTP status codes returned: 200 OK indicating that the request has succeeded and 404 Not Found indicating that the server has not found anything matching the request URI (users or hyperties).
-In both cases, a message is returned on the response: “hyperty created”, “user not found” or “data not found”.
+Possible HTTP status codes returned: 200 OK indicating that the request has succeeded and 404 Not Found indicating that the server has not found anything matching the request URI (data objects or hyperties).
+In both cases, a message is returned on the response: “hyperty created”, “data object created” or “not found”.

 Since the users and hyperties URLs contain characters outside the ASCII set, URLs need to be converted to a valid ASCII format.
 The character “%” followed by two hexadecimal digits replace the unsafe characters.
 As an example, the enconded